Thursday, October 30, 2014

 • Students should be reminded that slavery did exist in the North.
 Use maps to illustrate this: http://mappinghistory.uoregon.edu/english/US/US08-00.html (I couldn't get this to open, but hopefully you can.)
 But also check out this really cool map and this one that I found on what looks to be a really interesting Civil War blog--called Civil War Memory by Kevin M. Levin that I will have to check out later.
 (Now you know why it takes me forever to get these blog posts done...I find all kinds of other fun stuff and before I know it hours go by....)
 He does a nice job of explaining what he does with students to help them understand slavery as a national, not just southern, phenomenon.

 • Cotton, of course, did become king.
 So teach students about how that happened.
-As my dear friend and former colleague would say, Tell them a story!
 Click here for background info about Eli Whitney and the cotton gin.
-It's a good story.

 Want to use Common Core standards?